Skip to content

 One of the main worries sellers have is what happens to their money after the truck sells.
 In a consignment deal, you’re trusting the dealer to handle the transaction and pass the proceeds on to you.
 If a dealership is struggling financially or isn't operating ethically, you could face significant payment delays.
 In a worst-case scenario, you could risk losing both your truck and the money from the sale.
 This is why it’s absolutely critical to work with a dealer who has a strong reputation in the community.
 A well-established business is always your safest bet for a smooth and secure transaction.

-What if the Dealership Closes?
+What If the Dealership Closes Down?

 It’s a rare situation, but it’s worth considering: what happens if the dealership closes its doors before your truck is sold?
 If this occurs, getting your vehicle back or recovering any money you're owed can become a complicated process.
 You would likely need to contact a consumer protection agency for guidance on how to proceed.
 This risk highlights the importance of choosing a dealer with a long history of stability and success.
 You want to partner with a business that you’re confident will be around for the long haul, giving you peace of mind from the day you drop off your truck to the day you get paid.